 Students should consult the School of Public Policy and the Graziadio Business School academic catalogs for elective course offerings and course descriptions.
 Further information on the public policy curriculum may be obtained by contacting the School of Public Policy.
 Questions regarding the MBA curriculum should be addressed to the Graziadio Business School.
 The required 38 units of MPP study and other MPP-related requirements for a joint MPP/MBA student are as follows:

-MPP 600 The Roots of American Order: What Is Public Policy ?(4) MPP 601 Ethical Dimensions of Public Policy: Great Books and Great Ideas (3) MPP 602 Applied Economic Analysis of Public Policy I (3) MPP 603 Applied Research Methods in Public Policy (3) MPP 604 Political, Organizational, and Strategic Aspects of Public Policy Analysis (3) MPP 605 Applied Economic Analysis of Public Policy II (3) MPP 607 Policy Research Seminar (Capstone) (4) MPP 608 Professional Development 2 (CR/NC) MPP 699 Policy Internship (CR/NC) MPP XXX School of Public Policy Electives (15)
+MPP 600 The Enduring Legacy of the American Founding at Home and Abroad MPP 601 Great Ideas: Ethics, Culture, Markets, Politics, and Technology (3) MPP 602 Applied Economic Analysis of Public Policy I MPP 603 Applied Research Methods in Public Policy MPP 604 Political, Organizational, and Strategic Aspects of Public Policy Analysis MPP 605 Applied Economic Analysis of Public Policy II MPP 607 Policy Research Seminar (Capstone) MPP 608 Professional Development MPP 699 Policy Internship MPP XXX School of Public Policy Electives (15)